ralatsdc/springbok-static-site/springbok-site/content/_index/adjectives/tailored.md

 +++
-title = "Tailored"
+title = "tailored."
-subtitle = "Springbok will work with you to create a solution that fits your needs." weight = 3
+#subtitle = "Springbok will work with you to create a solution that fits your needs."
+weight = 3

 [asset]
   image = "tailored-pixel.png"
 +++

+Springbok will work with you to create a solution that fits your needs.